 Other individuals, such as designers of the machinery and equipment that employees use to perform their work, also have responsibilities relating to occupational safety and health, as safety needs to be taken into account from the very beginning of work planning and workspace design.
 The most important decisions concerning the work environment are often made at the planning stage.

-Occupational safety and health authorities have a duty to report any punishable violations of occupational safety and health regulations to the police.
+If the employer fails to comply with their occupational safety and health obligations, the occupational safety and health authorities have the responsibility to report any violations that are punishable by the occupational safety and health legislation to the police.

 - Chapter 2 – Employers’ general obligations

 - Chapter 4 – Employees’ obligations and right to leave off working